Oberammergau Passion Play: Nazi support of 1934 play

 Official propaganda described the Passion Play as "peasant drama ... inspired by the consecrating power of the soil", and Hitler attended a performance.
 An attempt to rewrite the Passion Play script to bring it into line with Nazi ideology was rejected, however, by the more conservative element.

 Catholic Church certification

 Missio Canonica is a canonical certification necessary for preaching.
 In 19th-century Germany, it was extended to teaching as well.
 In 1922 the Catholic Church gave the play a Missio Canonica.
 It is a certification that the beliefs of the Catholic Church are being taught or, in this case, being presented.
+In 1970, the Catholic Church removed its Missio Canonica approval for the play and demanded changes to it in line with its statement Nostra Aetate on religious pluralism and rejection of antisemitism.